 $ head featured.md

-FEATURED threat-intel
+FEATURED tools

 TL;DR